sohil-sisodiya/portfolio/docs/about.md

 ## Values and Interests

-I'm particularly interested in the intersection of data science and [something you're passionate about—e.g. public policy, environmental science, education, etc.].
+I'm particularly interested in the intersection of data science and public policy, cricket and education.
 I value transparency, reproducibility, and lifelong learning.

 Outside of work, I enjoy reading non-fiction, hiking, exploring new datasets, writing articles.